 Be careful when picking up your child under the arm on the same side as the central line.
 This may cause discomfort.

-Medications may be given with a syringe or an IV bag.
-Let a nurse know if you have any pain or discomfort while receiving your medications.
+Medicines can be given with a syringe or an IV bag.
+Let your care team know if your child has any pain or discomfort while receiving medicines.

 Follow all care instructions to keep the line working properly and to prevent infection.
-Always wash your hands before touching the catheter.
-The needleless connector should be cleaned before each connection to the line.
+Always wash your hands before touching the tunneled central line.
+Clean the needleless connector before and after each connection to the line.

-Avoid activities that could damage the catheter, such as contact sports or rough play.
-You should not swim with a line because it might cause infection.
+Your child should avoid activities that could damage the line, such as contact sports or rough play.
+Your child should not swim or submerge in water with a tunneled central line because it increases the risk of infection.
+Tell your child’s teachers, school nurses, and other caretakers about the tunneled central line.

 Make sure the line is secured, and keep a clean, dry dressing over the site at all times.
 Watch for signs of damage to the line.